 With our modern lives, most of us wind up spending far too much time in front of a screen in our day to day lives.
 Whether that be at work or just scrolling for miles on our phones.

 There are a great many everyday benefits of spending time in nature.
 So we thought we’d run through a few to give you the boost you may need to head out and find some greenery.

 You probably wouldn’t think so, but the air inside your home can actually be polluted just like outdoor air can, and few people think about the harm it can do.
 The British Lung Foundation states that poor indoor air quality is linked to asthma, COPD and lung cancer, and most of us spend about 90% of our time indoors.

 This pollution is caused by things like ventilation, room temperature, damp, chemicals used to clean or decorate.
 As well as things we are allergic to, such as dust and pet dander.
 We should all be taking steps to improve the air quality in our homes, and they offer some tips here, but spending more time in nature is one way you can be sure you are breathing in more clean air.

 Studies have shown that spending time in nature that is rich in vegetation improves your vitality, giving you more energy and enthusiasm, as well as making you more resilient to physical illnesses.

-What is interesting is that it’s the act of being outside in nature itself that has this effect, while most people probably assume that the main benefit of being outdoors is to be more active.
-Of course, being active in nature will have double the benefits, but these studies do show that even if you are less active, the mere practice of being around nature will have its own psychological and physical benefits too.
+What is interesting is that it’s the act of being outside in nature itself that has this effect.
+While most people probably assume that the main benefit of being outdoors is to be more active.
+Of course, being active in nature will have double the benefits.
+But these studies do show that even if you are less active, the mere practice of being around nature will have its own psychological and physical benefits.